Jump-start your first year with real research

 About the Project

-The Marine Science First-Year Research Associateship at Eckerd College will be an active learning opportunity where students will be working closely with a faculty member on research projects.
 The entire course will be an active learning opportunity where students will be working closely with a faculty member on research projects.
 Students will be engaged in research throughout the course of their freshman year collecting data, analyzing and interpreting their results and eventually presenting their findings.
 Thus, this course will focus primarily on students doing science compared to more traditional courses that teach about science.
-Once a week all students in program will meet as a group with the faculty for discussions and updates on research projects.
+Once a week all students in the program will meet as a group with the faculty for discussions and updates on research projects.
 These meetings will give the entire research group a chance to exchange and develop ideas.
+Potential Marine Science projects include:

-• Field studies and use of a catalog of dorsal fin markings to investigate social patterns in the bottlenose dolphin (field surveys and lab work with dolphin fin catalog)
+- Field studies and use of a catalog of dorsal fin markings to investigate social patterns in the bottlenose dolphin (field surveys and lab work with dolphin fin catalog)

-• Trace metal concentrations in Gulf of Mexico sediments following the Deep Water Horizon Oil Spill (lab work)
+- Trace metal concentrations in Gulf of Mexico sediments following the Deep Water Horizon Oil Spill (lab work)

-• Timing, frequency and environmental impacts of extreme events (e.g., hurricanes) or land use change on sensitive coastal environments, as recorded in sediments (field and lab work)
+- Timing, frequency and environmental impacts of extreme events (e.g., hurricanes) or land use change on sensitive coastal environments, as recorded in sediments (field and lab work)

-• Microplastics in Tampa Bay: spatial and temporal variability (field collecting and lab work)
+- Microplastics in Tampa Bay: spatial and temporal variability (field collecting and lab work)

-• Assessing impacts from red tide on seafloor communities and geochemical processes (field collection and lab work)
+- Assessing impacts from red tide on seafloor communities and geochemical processes (field collection and lab work)

-• Establishing baseline seafloor community and geochemical processes characterization prior to Deep Sea Mining (lab work)
+- Establishing baseline seafloor community and geochemical processes characterization prior to Deep Sea Mining (lab work)

-• Climate change research on invertebrate fishery species physiology and reproduction (lab work)
+- Climate change research on invertebrate fishery species physiology and reproduction (lab work)

-• Monitoring juvenile recruitment and tagging of fishery species (stone crabs) in Tampa Bay (field work + lab work)
+- Monitoring juvenile recruitment and tagging of fishery species (stone crabs) in Tampa Bay (field work + lab work)

-• Assess the influence of environmental factors on soil development as well as plant establishment, distribution, and productivity in natural and created mangrove forests
+- Assess the influence of environmental factors on soil development as well as plant establishment, distribution, and productivity in natural and created mangrove forests

-• Monitoring and assessment of resilience and population structure of local sea anemone populations (field collecting and lab work)
+- Monitoring and assessment of resilience and population structure of local sea anemone populations (field collecting and lab work)

 Monitoring Coastal Vertebrates

-Field: Environmental Studies and Animal Studies
+Fields: Environmental Studies and Animal Studies

-Faculty: Dr. Beth Forys and Dr. Tim Bransford
+Faculty: Drs.
+Beth Forys and Tim Bransford

 About the Project